WilliamRutherford/UofT-Wifi/README.md

-# UTWifi
+# UofT-Wifi
-A CLI to find the congestion of access points on campus
+A CLI to find the congestion of access points on campus.